djspears/PaloAlto/vmseries-avset/README.md

-# VM-Series Simple Template
+# VM-Series in an Availability Set Template

-This ARM template deploys a VM-Series next generation firewall VM in an Azure resource group.
+This ARM template deploys a VM-Series next generation firewall VM in an availability set of a Azure resource group.
 It lets you select your:

 - Resource Group and Storage Account inside it
 - VNET's CIDR (/16 range) with 3 subnets: Mgmt (0.0/24), Untrust (1.0/24), Trust (2.0/24)